pushthat/amazon-rds-user-guide/doc_source/rds-proxy.md

 1. Certain properties, such as the target group identifier and the database engine, are fixed\.
 You can't change these properties\.

     Choose new settings for the properties you can modify:
-   +  You can choose a different RDS DB instance or Aurora cluster\.
+   +  You can choose a different

+   DB instance or Aurora cluster\.
    +  You can adjust what percentage of the maximum available connections the proxy can use\.
    +  You can select a session pinning filter\.
 This setting can help reduce performance issues due to insufficient transaction\-level reuse for connections\.
 Using this setting requires understanding of application behavior and the circumstances under which RDS Proxy pins a session to a database connection\.
    +  You can adjust the connection borrow timeout interval\.
 This setting determines how long the proxy waits for a connection to become available before returning a timeout error, when the proxy already has the maximum number of connections being used\.